gerardbm/dotfiles/README.md

 `autologin-user=<user>`

 ### i3-wm

+Install [i3-radius](https://github.com/terroo/i3-radius).
+It's i3-wm with gaps and rounded corners.
+Just clone the linked repository and run `sh build.sh`.
+From the i3-wm version 4.22, i3-gaps settings will be included.

 Make sure you have installed the following libraries, which are a requirement to run my setup properly: